joaocarlos86/joaocarlos86.github.io/_posts/2020-05-10-the-architect.markdown

 * 2nd: "Why is more important than how"

-It's more important to understand why a decision was made the how it was implemented.
+It's more important to understand why a decision was made than how it was implemented.